Powell Family Cooking

 • Pour the batter into the prepared baking dish and spread it evenly.
 Bake in the preheated oven for 30-35 minutes, or until a toothpick inserted into the center comes out with a few moist crumbs.

-• Allow the brownies to cool completely in the baking dish before cutting into squares and serving.
+• Allow the brownies to cool for one hour in the baking dish before cutting into squares and serving.

 Save This Recipe 💌